NathanFiorellino/TheDataCollectivists/index.md

 But who are the people uttering hate speech?
 Information about the speakers can be found via their Wikidata QID.
 Wikidata are stored as a parquet file, containing attributes like the different aliases for a speaker, their date of birth, nationality, gender, ethnic group, US congress identifier, occupation, party, academic degree, candidacy, or religion.
 From intuition, we decide to discard attributes like US congress identifiers, candidacy or academic degree, as they only concern a small fraction of the speaker population.
 Whether about these discarded attributes or the remaining ones, a problem remains: the fact that not all attributes are registered in the database, even if they exist, so we must keep careful when analyzing the proportions of certain categories.
 But let's dive into the metadata!
 Before anything else, adding the metadata allows us to get rid of non plausible quotes from the quotes dataframe, i.e. quotes related to speakers born before 1910 (we assume that there can still be living centenarians).
-# We  stare at the data until it reveals *all” its secrets
+# We  stare at the data until it reveals *all* its secrets

 ## Chapter 1: Attributes of speakers associated to hateful quotes
 Now we can look at the attribute distributions.
 The most delicate ones are gender, nationality, ethnic group, religion and party.
 We verify how much (or how not much) represented they are.
 We observe that we have: